LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 Step 2: [Tokyo][no][weather][wa][sunny] → Predict and confirm "desu"

-Step 3: [Tokyo][no][weather][wa][sunny][desu] → Predict and confirm "。"
+Step 3: [Tokyo][no][weather][wa][sunny][desu] → Predict and confirm "."

-Phase Processing target Parallelism Bottleneck
+Phase Processing Target Parallelism Bottleneck

 Prefill Entire prompt High (GPU matrix operations) Computation volume (proportional to square of token count)

-"One token at a time" is not a law of physics — it is a design choice of the currently mainstream architecture.
-As long as the model is trained toward the objective P(token_n | token_1...token_{n-1}) (predicting the next single token from all preceding tokens), generation must also follow the same order — that is the true nature of the constraint.
+"One token at a time" is not a law of physics — it is a design choice of the currently dominant architecture.
+As long as a model is trained with the objective P(token_n | token_1...token_{n-1}) (predicting the next single token from all preceding tokens), generation must follow the same order — that is the nature of the constraint.

 Research to alleviate this sequential processing bottleneck is actively progressing.